 Lockers will be assigned to students in grades 6-8.
 Lockers may also be assigned to students in fifth grade.
-Lockers are school property and may be inspected by school officials for reasons listed in board policy, and with the principal's consent.
+Lockers are school property and may be inspected by school administrators for reasons listed in board policy, and with the principal's consent.
 Lockers are not to be shared.
-Lockers are the property of USD 434.
 Students shall have no expectation of privacy when using the locker.
 USD 434 is not responsible for items placed in the lockers.
 If a student should lose a padlock, a new one can be issued at a fee of \$5.00.
 Personally-owned locks are prohibited.
 Students should not give out their locker combination to others.
 Hall and PE lockers should be locked at all times.
-Book bags, toys, electronic devices, and any other items not necessary for school work completion are to be kept in lockers during the school day and not taken to classrooms.
+Book bags, cell phones, wireless earbuds, toys, electronic devices, and any other items not necessary for school work completion are to be turned off and kept in lockers during the school day.
 School approved decorations may be displayed on lockers.
 Do not write on lockers.
 Students should not leave money and other valuables in their lockers, in locker rooms, or elsewhere about the building.
 Items of value may be checked into the office for safe keeping during school hours.
 Any item that is claimed by more than one student will remain in the possession of the administration until a resolution is found.